sf-wdi-22-23/modules-23/w02-working-with-objects/d3-dusk-ajax/readme.md

 #### Starter Code

-Clone the Blank Template from here: https://github.com/sf-wdi-22-23/blank_template
+- Clone the Blank Template from here: https://github.com/sf-wdi-22-23/blank_template
+- You will be using this a lot!
+Once you clone it, lets rename that folder "Giphy-Lab"

 #### Thinking Like An Engineer